 his means such young offenders will spend the rest of their lives in prison with no potential for release back into society.
 For those facing this prospect, life really does mean life.
 In the US between 1980 and 2005: 43,621 juveniles were arrested for murder, 109,563 for rape and 1,240,199 for aggravated assault.

-More recent figures from the Office and Juvenile and Justice Prevention indicate juvenile arrests for violent crimes has seen a decrease of 29% between the years of 2006 and 2011.
+More recent figures from the Office and Juvenile and Justice Prevention indicate juvenile arrests for violent crimes have seen a decrease of 29% between the years of 2006 and 2011.

 Looking around the world, similar numbers can be found in Panama, the Philippines, Kazakhstan, Paraquay, Cuba and Belarus.
 In 2009, the US had the 3rd highest rates of murder committed by juveniles and ranked 14th in the murders per capital committed by juveniles (Stimson and Grossman, 2009).
 There is no doubt that juvenile crime in the United States is a problem.